donkirkby/udjango/README.md

 Later, I found Nsukami's blog post (no longer on line) that included a web server, so I merged in those features and automated the migrations.

+There might be some useful ideas in [Adam Johnson's blog].

 [so]: http://stackoverflow.com/q/1297873/4794
 [wiki]: https://code.djangoproject.com/wiki/DynamicModels#Syncdb
 [gist]: https://gist.github.com/k4ml/2219751